jrwashburn/mina-pool-payout/README.md

 Other than that known difference, the payout rules are the same.
 In our last parity test (on 3/21/2021), both approaches generated exactly the same payout calculations.

 # Dependencies
-This code uses language features of Typescript v3.7 and Node 14.
+- This code uses language features of Typescript v3.7 and Node 14.
-The host this runs from will require access to a Mina Archive database.
+- The host this runs from will either require access to a Mina Archive database, or to the MinaExplorer grapql API.
-If payments are to be sent, access to a graphql endpoint that can send signed transactions is required.
+- If payments are to be sent, access to a graphql endpoint that can send signed transactions is required.

 # Operational Overview
 This application will calculate, and may sign and transmit, the required payouts for accounts delegating to a given account.